Kong/developer.konghq.com/app/_includes/how-tos/steps/apply_config.md

 ```
 {: data-deployment-topology="konnect" }

-The output shows you which entities are changing.
+The output shows you which entities will change if you sync the state files.

 If everything looks right, synchronize them to update your Gateway configuration: